It's quick and easy to register!

 What is HRNet?

-Many small to medium-sized charities do not have an HR professional within their team, but they may need to manage complex employment situations while complying with employment legislation.
+Many small to medium-sized charities do not have an HR professional within their team, but they may need to manage complex employment situations whilst complying with employment legislation.

 HRNet provides an HR lifeline to charities and social enterprises without the expense.
 It offers specific advice as well as a regular briefing on employment issues.